Lemon Pecan Pilaf

 - 1/4 cup minced fresh parsley

 - 1. In a saucepan, bring broth to a boil.
 Stir in rice; return to a boil.
 Reduce heat; cover and simmer for 20-25 minutes or until the rice is tender.
 Meanwhile, melt butter in a nonstick skillet.
 Add the pecans; saute until golden.
-Stir in the lemon juice and peel.
+Stir in the lemon juice and zest.
 Pour over rice and stir to coat.
 Sprinkle with parsley.
-Yield: 10 servings.

 3/4 cup: 247 calories, 8g fat (2g saturated fat), 6mg cholesterol, 527mg sodium, 39g carbohydrate (0 sugars, 1g fiber), 5g protein.
 Diabetic Exchanges: 2-1/2 starch, 1 fat.